Back to Blog

 Schedule C (Form 1040) Instructions: Complete Line-by-Line Guide 2026

-This guide walks through every line, every part, with explanations that assume you're doing this for the first time.
+This guide follows the official IRS Schedule C instructions line by line, with explanations that assume you're doing this for the first time.

 What Is Schedule C?